drvinceknight/pfm/docs/_labsheets/09-differential-equations.md

    2. \\(y(0)=4\\)
    3. \\(y(3)=1, y'(3)=0\\)
    4. \\(y(1)=2, y'(1)=72\\)

+   (Hint: to be able to solve the systems of linear equations for 3 and 4 you can use linear algebra or perhaps look at the `sympy` function: `linsolve`.)

 7. The love story between Romeo and Juliet can be modelled with the following system of differential equations: